 You’re suddenly hearing everything that you wanted to hear and seeing everything that you wish you could have seen before the tornado hit.
 Or maybe, you’re just getting more crumbs.
 But because there are so much more than the few you got in the past… it stops you in your tracks.

 Because these crumbs are substantial enough for YOU to construct a loaf out of.
 So… Is it still a loaf if you’re the one constructing it?

-Here’s what to do when your ex wants you back and what you need to know so that you can make the right decision for YOU…
+Here’s what to do when your ex wants you back and also, what you need to know so you can make the best decision for YOU…

 When the offending party returns with their emotional hat in hand, it’s really easy to get swept up in the mere fact that they’re back and because of that, feel like we don’t need to remain kindly inquisitive and keep ourselves at an emotional arms length.
-So… We prematurely open our hearts, ears, and legs to ASSUMPTIONS that cater to our desire to be chased, needed (as opposed to being wanted), and fought for.
+So… We prematurely open our hearts, ears, and legs to ASSUMPTIONS.
+These assumptions cater to our desire to be chased, needed (as opposed to being wanted), and fought for.